Best Coffee Grinder UK 2026: From Budget to Premium

 What about the Hario Mini Mill?

-The Hario Mini Mill Plus at around £29 is tempting.
+The Hario Mini Mill Plus at its rock-bottom price is tempting.
 Thousands of reviews, Amazon's Choice badge, incredibly cheap.
 But ceramic burrs and a basic adjustment mechanism mean inconsistent particles, especially at espresso fineness.
 Fine for French press or pour-over.
 For espresso, you'll spend weeks trying to dial in and never quite get there.
-The extra £50-60 for a Timemore or KINGrinder is money well spent.
+The modest step up to a Timemore or KINGrinder is money well spent.

 Electric grinders trade money for convenience.
 Press a button, get grounds.
 No arm workout required.
 At this price point, you're getting capable entry-level performance that won't hold you back for the first year or two of your espresso journey.